• Skip to primary navigation

 The Best Goal Setting Advice You Were Ever Told

-For me, goal setting is a task that helps me get focused on what I want and forces me to see the steps to complete the goal.
+For me, goal setting is a task that helps me focus on what I want and forces me to see the steps to complete the goal.
 Even if I don't succeed at the goal, I find it useful because it gets me closer to it.
-And, I can try next year again.
+And I can try again next year.
 These tips help keep the goal real and down-to-earth.
-I hope these tips give you clarity on your goal.
+I hope these tips give you clarity on your goal and show you how to achieve it.

 "Think small to achieve big things." ~ Jill Robson